villagerdev

 Difficulty: Moderate

-5. The trail begins on the left with a gravel path through the woods bridging Paradise Hill Road and Park Loop Road.
+1. The trail begins opposite the small parking area on Park Loop Road.
 Cross Park Loop Road and continue up the trail, beginning with a set of stone steps.
 Watch your footing on the first 1.5 miles as the wooded section of the trail is rocky.
 After that, the path becomes steeper but enjoy Cadillac’s flat granite slabs like sidewalks on your journey.

 Ensuring You Make it for Cadillac Mountain Sunrise Time